-Messaging apps are common service already, but back in time there were just a few.
+Messaging apps are common service already, but back in time, there were just a few.
 Over the years lots of companies started offering new and free services and now, in 2019, we have a ton of apps to use.
 We took the time to use all of them and here is the list of some of the most reliable messaging services to use nowadays.

 1. Facebook Messenger

 This is one of the oldest messaging apps known.
-It began its journey in 2003 and only few years later gained popularity all over the world.
-With its features back then everyone was able to use it for chat, video messages and sending huge files safely.
+It began its journey in 2003 and only a few years later gained popularity all over the world.
+With its features back then everyone was able to use it for chat, video messages, and sending huge files safely.
 It was developed to be used mostly on computers, but in later years was transformed to be used by smartphone and tablet users as well.
-Even now, it’s a common application used by not only normal users, but by businesses as a safe form of communication.
+Even now, it’s a common application used by not only normal users but by businesses as a safe form of communication.

 This application was developed 10 years ago as a freeware and cross-platform messaging and Voice over IP (VoIP) service.
-It’s mostly used for sending text messages and voice calls, as well as video calls, images and other media, documents, and user location.
-WhatsApp is used all over the world, and it’s mostly used in Brazil, India and lots of countries in Europe.
+It’s mostly used for sending text messages and voice calls, as well as video calls, images, and other media, documents, and user location.
+WhatsApp is used all over the world, and it’s mostly used in Brazil, India, and lots of countries in Europe.

-This is the media of the young people.
-This is multimedia sharing app, which is mostly known for the fact, that user’s content is available for a short period of time.
+This is the media of young people.
+This is a multimedia sharing app, which is mostly known for the fact, that user’s content is available for a short period of time.
 There’s no more hiding, and teens and young adults can safely show their images and clips, knowing that it will disappear soon.
 Later after the creation, the company added their “Story” and “Discover” features, that allow some business to run adds on the platform.
 The app allows not only pictures and videos, but also video messaging and it’s one of the first applications to allow user interaction with virtual stickers and augmented reality objects.
-You can use Snapchat on desktop, but only as an app.
+You can use Snapchat on the desktop, but only as an app.
 There’s no website version as Instagram.

-KakaoTalk is the most used messaging application in South Korea, but with K-Wave slowly and surely gaining worldwide success, lots of fans wants to use the apps used by their idols.
+KakaoTalk is the most used messaging application in South Korea, but with K-Wave slowly and surely gaining worldwide success, lots of fans want to use the apps used by their idols.
 Managed by Kakao Corp., the app allows users to make voice and video calls, as well as free chat.
 It’s commonly used for creating chat rooms to discuss various subjects will lots of people.
-It’s available on iOS, Android, Bada OS, BlackBerry, Windows Phone, Nokia Asha, Windows and macOS.
+It’s available on iOS, Android, Bada OS, BlackBerry, Windows Phone, Nokia Asha, Windows, and macOS.

 Which is your preferred messaging app to use in 2019?